Your cart

 Our Testing Experience

-Comfort PLUS felt like Twinkle’s answer to hot sleepers who want options.
-The mattress stands taller at 13 inches and adds Twinkle Copper Bounce Foam above the coil core.
-The cover uses the same CoolTouch fabric, yet the whole stack feels more substantial under the hand.
+Comfort PLUS felt built for hot sleepers who still want a supportive hybrid.
+It stands 13 inches and adds Twinkle Copper Bounce Foam above the coil core.
+The same CoolTouch cover is here, but the stack feels more substantial underhand.

 Pros & Cons